Skip to content

 <mm-choice name="dark" style="background-color: #333333; color: #ffffff;" />

-Use the mm-options attribute to assign one or more option sets to an element.
-The value references the name of defined option sets.
+Use the mm-presets attribute to assign one or more preset sets to an element.
+The value references the name of defined preset sets.

 Content here